Chapter 1 : Unraveling

 "Shut up."
 She reeled her arm back and threw the stone in the lake as hard as she could.

-Rose detected some irony in Scorpius setting up Christmas festivities, it being, well, festive.
-He was badgered into it by one of his girls.
+Rose detected some irony in Scorpius setting up Christmas festivities, it being festive.
+One of his girls badgered him into it.
 He couldn't say no, not to them.
 He was nice to them.

 She took it, scanning the lists and check boxes that detailed all the Yule Ball preparations.
-The pages underneath had more of the same thing.
+The pages underneath had more of the same.
 If he was desperate for more hands, she would have considered it, but he wasn't.
 "Why?"

 He was already walking away.
 "Because I know you'll always do anything I ask you to."